 Griswold, CT 06351

 The Griswold location is a unique “Learning Lab”.
 The University shares facilities with Griswold High School in Griswold, CT.
-Graduate-level courses leading to CT Teacher Certification, the Master of Arts in Teaching degree, CT School Administrator Certification (Traditional Weekday evening program only) and the Sixth Year degree in Educational Leadership are offered evenings and week-ends throughout the year.
+Graduate-level courses leading to CT Teacher Certification, the Master of Education degree, CT Remedial Reading and Literacy Specialist Certification, Sixth Year in Literacy, CT School Administrator Certification (Traditional Weekday evening program only) and the Sixth Year degree in Educational Leadership are offered evenings and week-ends throughout the year.
 Utilizing Summer II, Fall, Winter Intersession, Spring, Late Spring and Summer I sessions, candidates are able to move forward quickly in meeting their certification or degree requirements.

 Sacred Heart University-Griswold partners with area school districts in offering graduate internship opportunities to eligible candidates seeking certification and master's degrees.
 Through the Internship Program, candidates work with an area school system during the day, and take courses in the evenings.
 The school district agrees to cover the cost of 36 graduate credits, which is generally adequate to cover certification and most master's courses.
 Beyond the obvious financial benefits, the internship experience is invaluable in terms of the exposure it provides to daily school practices, curriculum and student development/behaviors at varying grade levels.
 This experience can also have an extremely positive effect on future employment prospects.